giraffe-fsharp/Giraffe/DOCUMENTATION.md

 The model has three mandatory properties (`FirstName`, `LastName` and `Age`) and only one optional property `MiddleName`, which means that a query string must contain at least the fields for the first- and last name, as well as the age for the model binding to succeed.

-However, what if someone wants to define additional validation logic before responding with a `HTTP 200` to a client?
+However, what if someone wants to define additional validation logic before responding with an `Http 200` to a client?

 For example the `Adult` type could have an additional validation method called `HasErrors`: